Ariana Grande and Pete Davidson Are the Cutest Shopping Couple

 The fan-favorite engaged pair posted on their Instagram Stories photos and videos of each other acting adorable on a shopping trip in New York City on Friday.

-Davidson shared a photo of the two inside a car, with him wearing a pink hat and sticking out his tongue.
+Davidson shared a photo of the two inside a car, with him wearing a lilac hat and sticking out his tongue, while she sports a white visor and smiles widely.

 "Hat?
 Check," he wrote.